-- Data will be lost after the system disk is reinitialized.
-You must create a snapshot from the disk to back up data.
-For more information, see Create a normal snapshot.
+- Data is lost after the disk is re-initialized.
+You must create snapshots for the disk to back up data.
+For more information, see Create a snapshot for a disk.

 - The data disk is attached to an instance.
 For more information about how to attach a data disk to an instance, see Attach a data disk.

-For a pay-as-you-go ECS instance, you must select Retain Instance and Continue Charging After Instance Is Stopped when you stop the instance.Notice If you select No Charges After Instance Is Stopped, you may not be able to start the instance after you reinitialize the system disk.
+You must select Retain Instance and Continue Charging After Instance Is Stopped when you stop a pay-as-you-go instance.Notice If you select No Charges After Instance Is Stopped, you may not be able to start the instance after you re-initialize the disk.
 For more information, see No Fees for Stopped Instances (VPC-Connected).

 - Connect to the instance.
 For more information, see Overview.

 - Run the